-Naturally, Moms who formula feed won’t feel the same effects from their menstrual cycles as breastfeeding moms.
+Naturally, moms who formula feed won’t feel the same effects from their menstrual cycles as breastfeeding moms.
 But that doesn’t mean that formula-feeding moms are exempt from menstrual symptoms, does it?
-PMS doesn’t play favorites, after all — mood swings, cramps, bloating, and fatigue affect most women, regardless of whether they’re breastfeeding or not.
+PMS doesn’t play favorites, after all — mood swings, cramps, bloating, and fatigue affect most women, regardless of whether they’re breastfeeding.

 If you’re a formula-feeding mom who has an especially sensitive baby, you may notice that when your PMS symptoms set in, your baby becomes crankier and more restless.
 Her sleep may even be disrupted.
 This happens because babies (especially sensitive ones) tend to pick up on their parents’ moods and stress levels.
 So if your PMS is sending your stress level soaring, or if it’s making you extremely irritable and cranky, it’s likely your baby’s going to notice.